modernpoacher/shinkansen-transmission/README.md

 The transformer walks the `rootSchema` and maps fields in `values` and `params` to another structure, which it returns.

 - `rootSchema` is a JSON Schema
-- `values` is a document of values valid according to the Schema
+- `values` is a document valid according to the Schema
 - `params` are any other parameters for the transformer

 The return value is an object with the fields `meta` and `elements`.

-As you might expect, `meta` contains fields _about_ the Schema, while `elements` contains fields to be rendered as HTML. (*Transmission* doesn't express any opinion on what those elements _are_, but it does assume that a `field` will be rendered as a `<form />` element, or some component which behaves like one, for instance.)
+As you might expect, `meta` contains fields _about_ the Schema, while `elements` contains fields to be rendered as HTML. (*Shinkansen Transmission* doesn't express any opinion on what those elements are to be, but assumes that a `field` will be rendered as an HTML `<form />` element or some component which behaves like one.)

 #### Transformed structure